zoltanctoth/ceu-cloud-class/aws.md

 Charged for
 - Storage
 - Requests
-- Storage Management Pricing (the tags you use on your data, added on the metadat of your files)
+- Storage Management Pricing (the tags you use on your data, added on the metadata of your files)
 - Data Transfer Pricing (when you transfer data from one region to another)
 - Transfer Acceleration